 In the next decade, world agriculture, according to the data of the Organization for Economic Cooperation and Development (OECD) presented in the study, will grow more slowly.
 The average annual growth rate will be 1,5%.
 Agricultural expansion will be concentrated in developing countries, and the fastest growth is expected in sub-Saharan Africa and Southeast Asia.
 It is in Southeast Asia (including China, India, Japan and Korea) that almost 40% of the global cereal volume (including almost 90% of rice), about 40% of meat, more than half the volume of vegetable oil and almost 70% of fish are produced .

 In the region of Eastern Europe and Central Asia, which includes Russia, the production of agricultural products and fish will grow by 14%.
-The region will strengthen its position as the second largest producer of wheat and by 2027 will bring its share in world production to almost 22%.
-Corn production will increase by 17%, sunflower and rapeseed - by 25%.
+The region will strengthen its position as the second largest wheat producer and will bring its share of global production to nearly 2027% by 22.
+Production of corn will grow by 17%, sunflower and rapeseed - by 25%.

 Global demand for agricultural products over the next ten years will also grow more slowly, Deloitte analysts predict.
 This is largely due to the fact that the level of consumption in many countries has almost reached the level of saturation.
 More than half of agricultural consumption is made up of five main products: rice, corn, wheat, milk and dairy products, as well as soybeans.
 Demand for corn, more than half of which falls on the production of animal feed and biofuels, will grow by an average of 2% per year.
 World consumption of fresh and processed dairy products will grow in the next ten years annually by 2,2 and 1,7%, respectively.